Ridgway Adventure · "Stretch, don't cruise"

 The wild natural environment that surrounds Ridgway Adventure provides the perfect setting for ‘real’ adventure and exploration.
 Our six day courses are designed to stretch and challenge pupils, helping them overcome fears and succeed, individually and as a team.

 Individuals grow through their experiences, gaining self-confidence, self-esteem and self-awareness through our ‘can do’ ethos, whilst developing a sense of ownership and responsibility amongst their peers.
 Qualities such as initiative and speed of thought are encouraged.
 Self-reliance and self-discipline are often called upon.
-New challenges are faced, skills developed and friendships forged.
+New challenges are faced, skills developed and friendships forged building a life long resilience.

 A Case Study: St John's School Leatherhead